 The key is buying properties that offer activities year-round.
 In summer, guests want lake access, swimming, and boating.
 In winter, they want downhill skiing, snowmobiling, and ice fishing nearby.

 Why now, during economic uncertainty?
-Because this strategy is designed for tough times.
+Because this is exactly why affordable rentals outperform in a recession.
 When people tighten their belts, they cut expensive international travel.
 But they still want vacations.
 A cottage rental becomes an affordable option, especially when two families split the cost.

 Americans also love these properties because their strong dollar makes Canadian vacations cheap compared to domestic options.